dalmiroHuete/auth-api/README.md

   })
   ```
   If a client exceeds this limit, the API responds with a `429 Too Many Requests` error.
 This helps prevent brute-force attacks and abuse of authentication endpoints.
-- **Input data validation:** All incoming data is validated using class-validator and class-transformer.
+- **Input data validation:** All incoming data is validated using class-validator and class-transformer with comprehensive DTOs.
 - **JWT authentication:** All protected endpoints require a valid JWT token.
 - **CORS:** Cross-Origin Resource Sharing is enabled and configured.
 - **SQL injection protection:** Prisma ORM is used for all database access, which prevents SQL injection attacks.
+- **Password hashing:** Passwords are securely hashed using bcryptjs before storage.

 ### Password Requirements